mitodl/pylti/docs/source/flask.rst

         return "Session request"

-Often times in your LTI Tool Provider, some pages need to be restricted to administrators.
+Often times in your LTI Tool Provider, some pages are accessible only by administrators.
 To protect those pages you can use *role* attribute.

 .. code-block:: python